AmrEldib/amreldib.github.io/blog/_posts/2011-10-24-WhatIUsePart2.md

 redirects:
 - /2011/10/what-i-use-part-2.html
 ---
-A few weeks I started with the hardware, today I continue with the software and services.
+A few weeks I started with the hardware in [Part 1]({{ site.url }}/blog/WhatIUsePart1/), today I continue with the software and services.

 ### Operating System